The following is the text of an ETFO news release dated March 15, 2019.

 Toronto, ON – The Conservative government announced more cuts to public education today including increases to class size in grades 4-8 and in high school, said the Elementary Teachers’ Federation of Ontario (ETFO).
 This will result in a reduction of approximately 4,500 teaching positions each year for the next four years according to Ministry of Education staff.

 “The Minister of Education has heard elementary educators and parents and will maintain class size caps in Kindergarten through Grade 3,” said ETFO President Sam Hammond.
 “However, raising class size in grades 4-8 will have a long-term negative impact on Ontario’s students.
-Larger classes mean less support for individual students and will disproportionately impact students with special needs.”
+Larger classes mean less support for individual students and will disproportionately impact students with special needs.”“The government has announced hundreds of millions of dollars in cuts at the same time as thousands of students with autism are about to enter schools with no additional supports or resources.”

 “The Minister’s proposed changes to current hiring practices are also concerning.
 Research on new hiring practices introduced in 2012 found that the changes resulted in a more consistent, transparent and fair hiring process for Ontario’s occasional and new teachers when implemented properly by school boards.
 There was no increase in unsatisfactory teacher performance and no negative impact on hiring for diversity.”